uofajillian/edx-documentation/en_us/xblock/source/concepts/methods.rst

 rendering the XBlock to course staff.
 The XBlock view name to use is specified in the runtime application.

-See :ref:`edX LMS <EdX Learning Management System as an XBlock Runtime>` and :ref:`edX Studio <EdX Studio as an XBlock Runtime>` for information about the view requirements in these edX Platform XBlock runtime applications.
+For information about the view requirements in the edX Platform, see :ref:`edX LMS <EdX Learning Management System as an XBlock Runtime>` and :ref:`edX Studio <EdX Studio as an XBlock Runtime>`.

 Typically, you define a view to produce a fragment that is used to render the XBlock as part of a web page.
 Fragments are aggregated hierarchically.
 You can